Teheran hits Bautista in thigh day after bat flip

 Bautista walked calmly to first base, while both dugouts were warned by plate umpire Paul Emmel.

-Benches emptied in Wednesday night's game after Bautista homered to left field, stood at home plate and stared toward pitcher Eric O'Flaherty before flipping the bat away with a towering toss in Atlanta.
+Benches emptied in Wednesday night's game in Atlanta after Bautista homered to left field, stood at home plate and stared toward pitcher Eric O'Flaherty before flipping the bat away with an authoritative toss.

 Jace Peterson said something to Bautista as he rounded first, and Braves catcher Kurt Suzuki was waiting for Bautista when he touched home.